ddryo/Highlighting-Code-Block/readme.txt

 === Highlighting Code Block ===
 Contributors: looswebstudio
 Donate link: https://wemo.tech/2122/
-Tags: SyntaxHighlighter, syntax highlighting, sourcecode, block-editor, classic editor, Guternberg, Requires at least: 4.6
+Tags: code, syntax, code highlighting, syntax highlighting, syntax highlight, block, editor, Guternberg, Requires at least: 5.0
 Tested up to: 5.3
 Stable tag: 1.0.7
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-「Highlighting Code Block」は、綺麗にシンタックスハイライトされたコードブロックをクリックだけで追加できるようにします。
+Add code block with syntax highlighting using prism.js.
+(Available for Gutenberg and Classic Editor)

 == Description ==

-「Highlighting Code Block」は、綺麗にシンタックスハイライトされたコードブロックをクリックだけで追加できるようにします。
+"Highlighting Code Block" allows you to add a syntax-highlighted code block with just a click.

 新旧エディタ両方に対応しており、どちらのエディタでもコードの記述をサポートいたします。

 当プラグインの詳細な説明については[ こちらのページ ](https://wemo.tech/2122/)をご覧ください。

+= How to use （For Block Editor） =
+- Open the "Formatting" category of the Block Inserter.
+- There is a custom block named "Highlighing Code Block".
+- Select it, the block will be inserted.
+- Select the language of the code and enter any code.

-= インストール・有効化したら =
+= How to use （For Classic Editor） =

-- ブロックエディタでは、「フォーマット」のカテゴリーの中に「Highlighting Code Block」という名前のコードブロックが用意されているはずです。
-「Highlighting Code Block」を選択したら、セレクトボックス付きのコードブロックが出現します。
-お好きな言語を選び、コードを記述してください。
-- クラシックエディタでは、ツールバー（デフォルトでは２段目）に「コードブロック」と書かれたセレクトボックスが出現しているはずです。
-こちらのセレクトボックスからお好きな言語を選択すると、コードブロック（preタグ）が挿入されます。
-すでに入力済みのテキストを選択した状態でコードブロックを選択することも可能です。自動でラッピングされます。（改行が含まれる場合はうまくラッピングできません。）
+- You should see a select box labeled "Code Block" on the toolbar (2nd row by default).
+- When you select a language from the select box, a code block (pre tag) is inserted.

-= 動作しない？ =
+= If it doesn't work =

-当プラグインはPHPバージョン5.6以降でのみ動作します。
-ご使用のPHPバージョンをご確認ください。
+This plugin works only with PHP version 5.6 or later, WordPress 5.0 or later.
+Please check your PHP version or WordPress version.

-= 各種設定 =
+= About settings =

-管理画面の左メニュー「設定」項目の中、「CODE BLOCK」という項目から設定を変更できます。
+The menu "CODE BLOCK" should be added to "Settings" in the left menu of the management screen.
+Settings related to this plugin are set in this menu.

 == Installation ==

-= 自動インストール =
-1. プラグインの検索フィールドより「Highlighting Code Block」と入力します。
-2. 当プラグインを見つけたら、"今すぐインストール"をクリックしてインストールし、有効化してください。

-= 手動インストール =
-1.「highlighting-code-block」フォルダ全体を /wp-content/plugins/ ディレクトリにアップロードします。
-2.「プラグイン」メニューからプラグインを有効化します。
+This plugin can be installed directly from your site.

+1. Log in and navigate to "Plugins" → "Add New".
+2. Type "Highlighting Code Block" in the search field and press Enter.
+3. Locate the plugin in the list of search results and click "Install Now".
+4. Once installed, click the "Activate" button.

 == Frequently Asked Questions ==

-= 使用可能な言語について =
+= Available languages =
-デフォルトでは以下の言語が使用可能です。
+The following languages are available by default.

 - HTML
 - CSS
 - SCSS
 - JavaScript
 - TypeScript
 - PHP
 - Ruby
 - Python
 - Swift
 - C
 - C#
 - C++
 - Objective-C
 - SQL
 - JSON
 - Bash
 - Git

 == Screenshots ==